Hi! I’m Guido the Squirrel Monkey

 Squirrel Monkeys are one of the few primate species, outside of humans, who exhibit a wide range of play behaviour.
 Play is most common between mother and offspring and between two immature individuals.
 However, adults also play with other.
 This is a behaviour that is rarely seen in nature.

-The National Zoo & Aquarium is home to 3 Squirrel Monkeys; Gypsy, Thelma and TiKan.
+The National Zoo & Aquarium is home to 4 Squirrel Monkeys; Guido, Tarija, Chita and Mateo.

 Squirrel Monkey facts